piyushagni5/Docker-Project/3-Containerize Laravel Project/README.md

 - Once you made these changes to .env file do not forget to save it.

-4. Now sets the APP_KEY value in your . env file using below command.
-- `php artisan key:generate`

-5. Now go back to the root directory of your project and try to build an image.
+4. Now go back to the root directory of your project and try to build an image.
 - `cd ..`

 - `docker-compose build && docker-compose up -d`

+5. Now sets the APP_KEY value in your . env file using below command.
+- `ocker-compose exec php php /var/www/html/artisan key:generate`

 6. Now it's time to migrate your database table using docker-compose exec
 - `docker-compose exec php php /var/www/html/artisan migrate`